michaelw123/gym-scala-client/README.md

 POST /v1/shutdown/

 CartPole has been implemented in Scala using gym-sclala-client.
-More implementations are welcome to utilize this library.
+Contributions of other gym environment implementation are welcome to utilize this library.